robinrodricks/FluentListView/README.md

 Row height can be changed
 -------------------------------------------------------------------------------------

 With a normal ListView, the row height is calculated from a combination of the control font and the SmallImageList height.
 It cannot be changed.
-But, an FluentListView has a RowHeight property which allows the height of all rows to be specified.
+But, a FluentListView has a RowHeight property which allows the height of all rows to be specified.

 N.B.
 Every row has the same height.
 No variable height rows are allowed.
-See [Can an FluentListView have rows of different heights?](faq.html#rows-of-different-heights) to understand why.
+See [Can a FluentListView have rows of different heights?](faq.html#rows-of-different-heights) to understand why.

 Custom selection colours
 -----------------------------------------------------------------------------------